19 of the strangest football injuries: Runaway cow, salad cream, tricycle…

-The Wimbledon FA Cup hero had already fought his way back into the side at Chelsea after being told he would never again play for the club following a series of screw-ups in the 1992-93 season.
-But it was a jar of salad cream that eventually ended his career at Stamford Bridge.
+The Wimbledon FA Cup hero had fought his way back into the Chelsea team after being told he would never again play for the club following a series of screw-ups in the 1992-93 season.
+But a jar of salad cream eventually ended his career at Stamford Bridge.

 “I do not consider myself to be unlucky by any means,” a fresh-smelling Canizares said after withdrawing from the squad.
 “I still believe that the best moments of my career are yet to come and, health permitting, I will be aiming to be successful in the next World Cup.”